 Dassens, especially dassens in their teen years, need a lot of calcium.
 They usually get this through eating bones and eggshells; grinding them into a powder to make stock with.

 Dassens are able to spread their wings and use them to keep afloat in water when they need a rest while travelling.
 This is not comfortable, however, and most avoid doing it for long periods of time.

-The Das islands are full of predators.
-Giant wasps, huge spiders, large predatory cats, oversized birds of prey, and carnivorous plants (some of which can move on their own) are so common that dassens have adopted and modified a human saying to suit their own: “If you love something, let it go.
+The Das islands are so dangerous that dassens have adopted and modified a human saying to suit their own: “If you love something, let it go.
 If it comes back to you it’s yours— if it doesn’t, it got eaten.”

 Because of the way they trade, Das doesn’t have an official currency.
 Even so, they often accept the International currency when dealing with non-dassens; although their goods may seem severely overpriced to some.